orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Adapter
-* **Definition:** *Convert the interface of a class into another interface clients expect.
+* **Definition:** *Converts the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.*
 * **Frequency of use:** *Medium high*

 +++